U.K.-U.S. prize challenges

 Forecasting to bolster pandemic response capabilities

-Innovators will bolster pandemic response capabilities in both the United States and United Kingdom by developing privacy-preserving federated learning solutions to improve forecasting.
-The COVID-19 pandemic - which has incurred an immense human cost and socio-economic impact across the globe - has demonstrated the importance of preparing for public health emergencies by harnessing the power of data through privacy-preserving data sharing and analytics.
+Innovators were asked to bolster pandemic response capabilities in both the United States and United Kingdom by developing privacy-preserving federated learning solutions to improve forecasting.
+The COVID-19 pandemic - which has incurred an immense human cost and socio-economic impact across the globe - demonstrated the importance of preparing for public health emergencies by harnessing the power of data through privacy-preserving data sharing and analytics.

-Innovators will develop privacy-preserving federated learning solutions to forecast an individual’s risk of infection, leveraging a combination of input and output privacy techniques.
-Participants will have access to a synthetic dataset created by the University of Virginia’s Biocomplexity Institute, which represents a digital twin of a population with statistical and dynamical properties similar to a real population.
+Innovators were asked to develop privacy-preserving federated learning solutions to forecast an individual’s risk of infection, leveraging a combination of input and output privacy techniques.
+Participants had access to a synthetic dataset created by the University of Virginia’s Biocomplexity Institute, which represented a digital twin of a population with statistical and dynamical properties similar to a real population.

-While developing the solutions, innovators in the U.K. will be able to engage with the Information Commissioner’s Office (ICO), NHS England, and the UKRI-funded Data and Analytics Research Environments UK (DARE UK), and innovators in the U.S. will be able to engage with staff from the Centers for Disease Control and Prevention (CDC).
+While developing the solutions, innovators in the U.K. were able to engage with the Information Commissioner’s Office (ICO), NHS England, and the UKRI-funded Data and Analytics Research Environments UK (DARE UK), and innovators in the U.S. were able to engage with staff from the Centers for Disease Control and Prevention (CDC).

 Find the technical briefs for Track 2 here